🔖 7 min read

 Finally November brings the Fukuoka November Grand Sumo Tournament, marking the final of Japan’s six annual Sumo Tournaments, known as honbasho.
 Therefore this is a rare chance to witness the traditional sport up close and personal.

-The sumo rankings are released a few weeks before the event, and it’s a thrilling experience to be a part of the atmosphere during the tense final matches of the day.
+The sumo rankings are released a few weeks before the event.
+It’s a thrilling experience to be a part of the atmosphere during the tense final matches of the day.
 Moreover Sumo matches take place throughout the day, allowing you to grab a meal and return for more exciting battles.

 Tickets